RobDWaller/ReallySimpleJWT/readme.md

 A claim is a key value pair, eg `"typ": "JWT"`, please read [RFC 7519](https://tools.ietf.org/html/rfc7519#section-4) to learn more about JSON Web Token claims.

 Token security is achieved via the signature which is made up of the header, payload and a secret known only to the token author.
 This information is hashed and then base64url encoded.
 If a malicious user attempts to edit the header or payload claims they will be unable to replicate the signature so long as you use a strong key.
-See [Secret Security] for more information on this.
+See [Token Secret Security](#token-secret-security) for more information on this.

 ## Setup